 Pro bono is an increasingly important part of legal education and practice that is both challenging and rewarding.
-At The University of Law we have been committed to providing a pro bono service since 2001.
-Here are some of the schemes that Reading students have taken part in:
+Here are details of some of the schemes we have run in Reading.

 Legal Advice Centre (LAC)

 The LAC provides free, preliminary legal advice to the public on a wide variety of civil issues.
 Whilst providing support at this centre you will interview a client and produce an interview summary, carefully supervised by our Supervising Solicitor, in order to help you gain interviewing, drafting and file management skills through hands-on experience.

 This experience will see you calling potential clients for the Legal Advice Centre and taking details of their legal problem before considering, with the help of the Supervising Solicitor, whether the Legal Advice Centre can help.

 Citizens Advice offers free help and advice to members of the public on a variety of topics.
 All offices have trained volunteer advisors as well as some volunteer solicitors.
 The services they offer include legal advice and help with form filling.